AnchitPandey/Smart-Laundry-Django/README.md

 We presented this project at BCS ICT Programming Competiton 2018 and secured the 1st Place.
-Link (Keyword Search: "Laundry"): http://www.bcsconf.com/news/

-I am the weirdo standing 2nd from right :)
+Link (Keyword Search: "Laundry"): http://www.bcsconf.com/news/ Out of context fun fact: I am the weirdo standing 2nd from right in the 1st image in above link :)

 ## Components of the project